2018 Brazil truck drivers' strike: 31 May

 The ANTT (Agência Nacional de Transporte Terrestre) published a new minimum price table.
-Elisângela Lopes, technical advisor for infrastructure and logistics at CNA (Confederação de Agricultura e Pecuária), said it would make the truckers' jobs even more difficult, since compliance requires precise accounting and computer knowledge.
+Elisângela Lopes, the technical advisor for infrastructure and logistics at CNA (Confederação de Agricultura e Pecuária), said it would make the truckers' jobs even more difficult, since compliance requires precise accounting and computer knowledge.

 Oil worker strike

-During the course of the events concerning the trucker's strike, oil works at Petrobrás organised themselves in order to conduct another strike, aiming for the resignation of the company's president, Pedro Parede, and the reduction of fuel and cooking gas prices.
+During the course of the events concerning the trucker's strike, oil workers at Petrobrás organised themselves in order to conduct another strike, aiming for the resignation of the company's president, Pedro Parente, and the reduction of fuel and cooking gas prices.